xuehaipeng/ks-tool/README.md

 # Mix groups and individual hosts
 ks scp script.sh --groups web-servers --hosts 192.168.1.50 --user admin --remote-path /tmp/script.sh
 ```

+**Directory Path Handling**: When the remote path ends with '/', it is treated as a directory and the source file/directory name is automatically appended to create the full destination path.

 ### Extract Ansible Inventory